 Time to work those fine lines around the lips.

-Purse your lips and suck those cheeks deep into the spaces between your upper and lower teeth to create that lovely fish look.
+Purse your lips and suck those cheeks deep into the spaces between your upper and lower teeth to create that lovely fish face look.

 Hold for five seconds, then repeat.